CoBrALab/RABIES/README.md

 </body>
 </html>

-\s\s

-For questions or interests in using the pipeline, contact gabriel.desrosiers-gregoire@mail.mcgill.ca
+\nFor questions or interests in using the pipeline, contact gabriel.desrosiers-gregoire@mail.mcgill.ca

 ## References